 Recovering from Laminectomy or Laminotomy

-At first, you may be given pain medications by IV or injection.
-Expect to feel some pain, even with the medications.
+At first, you may be given pain medicine in an intravenous (IV) catheter or injection.
+Expect to feel some pain, even with the medicine.
 This is normal.
-But if the medication does not reduce your pain, be sure to tell the nurse.
+But if the medicine does not reduce your pain, be sure to tell the nurse.

-With PCA (patient-controlled analgesia), pain medication is sent through an IV line at the push of a button.
+With PCA (patient-controlled analgesia), pain medicine is sent through an IV line at the push of a button.
 To provide a steady level of pain relief, only you should push the button.
-For your safety, the pumps have special features to limit the amount of medication you receive.
+For your safety, the pumps have special features to limit the amount of medicine you receive.
+Once you are able to eat and tolerate taking medicine by mouth, you will be taken off your PCA pump and given oral pain medicine as prescribed by your doctor.

 You may begin to walk within hours after surgery.
 This reduces some risks of surgery, such as blood clots.
 With an IV and a PCA pump in place, walking may be a little tricky.
 But don’t worry.
-A health care provider will help you.
-Make sure to ask a nurse or doctor before trying to get up on your own without assistance.
+A healthcare provider will help you.
+Make sure to ask a nurse or doctor before trying to get up on your own without help.

 Fluid can collect in the lungs after any surgery.
 To clear your lungs and prevent pneumonia, breathe deeply and cough.
 You should do this often—at least a few times each hour.
 A respiratory therapist or nurse may show you how to use an incentive spirometer.
 This machine can help you breathe in and out the right way.